Mailman (City Letter Carrier)

 Sure you can keep your uniforms as far as I know, some carriers donate uniforms to other carriers, especially if it is unused or if it's outerwear.
 A carrier who just retired from my PO gave me a rain jacket.
 Some Union branches or offices have uniform closets for items no longer needed by ole tyre carriers.
 The choice is yours.
 I just don't know where you would wear most of the items that have the USPS insignia if you aren't employed there anymore.

-Asked by Tina almost 10 years ago
+Asked by Brownie almost 10 years ago

-Asked by Jane over 9 years ago
+Asked by Andrew over 9 years ago

 are mail carriers required to deliver to separate boxes at a 2-family house, assuming the boxes specify 'apt.
 1' and 'apt.
 2' (particularly if the boxes are on different levels separated by stairs)?